 In Kumospace, people can hear each other within their audio circles using Spatial Audio, and in Rooms using Room Audio.
 This allows multiple conversations in the same space, without breakout rooms.

-We call this Spatial Audio – it applies to all common areas of a Kumospace Floor, but not Rooms.
+We call this Spatial Audio – it applies to all areas of a Kumospace Floor.

 The faint circle around your video represents your Spatial Audio Range.
 You can hear anyone inside this circle and they can hear you.
 Anyone outside the circle is out of "earshot".

-To have a private conversation in Kumospace, grab your friend, and move to an empty part of the Floor.
+To have a private conversation in Kumospace, grab your team member, and move to an empty part of the Floor.
 Not only will this remove you from other people's audio ranges, but it also signals that you want a little privacy.

 Owners, Admins, and Floor Managers can adjust the audio range in the common areas of the Floor (again, this doesn't apply to Rooms):

 - Access the Edit menu by clicking on the chair icon on the upper right corner or pressing on the 'E' button on your keyboard.